mail4kv/SREChallenge/README.md

 <b>Testing:</b>

-The ansible script will invokes a shell script to validate the server configurations and the application accessibility.
+The ansible script will executes a shell script to validate the server configurations and the application accessibility.